hsivonen/chardetng/README.md

 Generated [API documentation](https://docs.rs/chardetng/) is available online.

+There is a [long-form write-up](https://hsivonen.fi/chardetng/) about the design and motivation of the crate.

 ## Purpose

 The purpose of this detector is user retention for Firefox by ensuring that the long tail of the legacy Web is not more convenient to use in Chrome than in Firefox.
 (Chrome deployed [ced](https://github.com/google/compact_enc_det/), which left Firefox less convenient to use until the deployment of this detector.)